 This is more complex as compared to stateless EJBs.
 The state replicates and synchronizes to all other clusters if the state of the bean changes.

 In an application, the jboss.xml descriptor file needs to be modified for each stateful session bean, and the <clustered> tag is added.

-Clustered entity bean, does not differ significantly from its counterparts except for looking up the references for EJB 2.x remote bean from the clustered HA-JNDI.
+The clustered entity bean does not differ significantly from its counterparts except for looking up the references for EJB 2.x remote bean from the clustered HA-JNDI.

 Entity Bean in EJB 2.x